kmaida/template-slackbot/docs/deployment.md

 # Deployment

 Your Slack app must be deployed to a web server.
-You should **not** deploy the app to an [ephemeral disk](https://devcenter.heroku.com/articles/active-storage-on-heroku#ephemeral-disk).
+You **can** deploy the app to an [ephemeral disk](https://devcenter.heroku.com/articles/active-storage-on-heroku#ephemeral-disk), but doing so comes with some inherent risks (e.g., you will not be able to store anything in app memory that cannot be retrieved on initialization).

 ## Hosting Recommendations